odoo/owl/doc/v3/owl/owl3_design.md

 mylist().push({nested: {object: 1}});

 // here, we change deeply nested state => no change is detected, a manual
-// invalidate may be necessary, if that is what we want mylist().at(-1).nested.object = 2;
+// trigger may be necessary, if that is what we want mylist().at(-1).nested.object = 2;

 // same for other collections